5.6.3 Reapplying for collection

 Even though the Registrar may not be satisfied a payer has complied or rectified a failure to comply, there may be special circumstances that exist in relation to the liability that make it appropriate to refuse the application (section 39(5)(c)).

-Example: M applied for Child Support collection to resume because F missed that month's payment, however F is currently in hospital and has agreed to rectify that failure to comply on release from hospital the following week.
+Example: Juan applied for collection to resume because Valentina missed that month's payment, however Valentina is currently in hospital and has agreed to rectify that failure to comply on release from hospital the following week.
 The Registrar is satisfied the payment will be made and that it is appropriate to refuse the application.

-When the payee applies for Child Support collection, Child Support will contact the payer.
-If the payer provides a reason why they believe their circumstances are special such that the application for collection should be refused, Child Support will give the payee an opportunity to comment on the reason the payer has given.
+When the payee applies for collection, Services Australia will contact the payer.
+If the payer provides a reason why they believe their circumstances are special such that the application for collection should be refused, Services Australia will give the payee an opportunity to comment on the reason the payer has given.
 The Registrar will then make a decision based on the information and evidence provided by both parties.

 Collection of arrears if the Registrar accepts the payee's application for collection to resume